Ahren09/UCLA_MATH33A/Reading1.md

 3. The resulting columns span the kernel of A
 ## 3.2 Subspaces of ℝ<sup>n</sup>, Bases and Linear Independence
 * The pivot columns of a matrix A are linearly independent vectors, while the non-pivot columns are linearly dependent
+### Prove V is a Subspace
+1. V is not empty
+2. V is closed under addition
+3. V is closed under scalar multiplication